SMI/SmiServices/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Accurately updated the [CHANGELOG](https://github.com/SMI/SmiServices/blob/master/CHANGELOG.md)
   - NOTE: This ***must*** include any changes to any of the following files: default.yaml, any of the RabbitMQ server configurations, GlobalOptions.cs
 - [ ] Listed myself in the [CONTRIBUTORS](https://github.com/SMI/SmiServices/blob/master/CONTRIBUTORS.md) file 🚀
+- [ ] Requested a review by one of the repository maintainers

 ## Issues